MassRoots

 MassRoots is a social network for the cannabis community.
 As of June 2016, it had an estimated 900,000 users.
 MassRoots for Business, the company’s advertising portal, has an estimated 1,000 clients as of June 2015.
-In 2014, MassRoots was one of the first cannabis-related companies to go public through a Registration Statement on Form S-1 and trades under the ticker “MSRT” and in August 2015, MassRoots submitted an application to up-list its stock to the Nasdaq.
+In 2014, MassRoots was one of the first cannabis-related companies to go public through a Registration Statement on Form S-1 and trades under the ticker "MSRT" and in August 2015, MassRoots submitted an application to up-list its stock to the Nasdaq.

 History

 Foundation

-In April 2013, co-founders Isaac Dietrich and Tyler Knight were smoking in a college apartment when they conceptualized the idea for MassRoots because, “they didn’t want their grandmothers to see pictures of them taking bong rips on Facebook.”
+In April 2013, co-founders Isaac Dietrich and Tyler Knight were smoking in a college apartment when they conceptualized the idea for MassRoots because, "they didn’t want their grandmothers to see pictures of them taking bong rips on Facebook."
 They recruited longtime friend Hyler Fortier to design the initial user interface in Photoshop and later brought in Hyler’s brother, Stewart Fortier, to develop the original iOS application.
-Dustin Carter and Jeremiah Marquis were integral members in developing its sales team early on.

 MassRoots launched in the App Store on July 14, 2013 and in its first few weeks, gained several thousand users through Reddit, Instagram and word-of-mouth.
 Dietrich maxed out $17,000 in credit cards to fund the company’s operations while being turned down by dozens of Silicon Valley venture capital firms for being cannabis-related.